seezee/WP-FOFT-Loader/readme.md

 == Screenshots ==

 1. Uploads screen: upload your custom web fonts here
-2. Optimize screen: tells fontobserver.js which fonts to load for stage 1
-3. Base64 screen: inlines Base64 data URI for subsetted stage 1 fonts
+2. Subset screen: upload subsetted web fonts and set some defaults here.
-4. CSS screen: all font-related CSS goes here so it can be inlined.
+3. CSS screen: all font-related CSS goes here so it can be inlined
-5. Font Stacks screen: sets the default font stacks
+4. Font Stacks screen: sets the default font stacks
-6. Documentation (1): Information about the CSS that the plugin loads by default
+5. Documentation (1): Information about the CSS that the plugin loads by default
-7. Documentation (2): Video tutorials
+6. Documentation (2): Video tutorials

 == Frequently Asked Questions ==

 ### What is the plugin for?

-This plugin implements and automates [Zach Leatherman’s Critical Flash of Faux Text (FOFT) with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
-This technique is the best compromise between font speed loading and a positive user experience.
+This plugin implements and automates [Zach Leatherman’s Critical FOFT with preload, with a polyfill fallback emulating font-display: optional](https://github.com/zachleat/web-font-loading-recipes#the-compromise-critical-foft-with-preload-with-a-polyfill-fallback-emulating-font-display-optional).
+According to [a tweet from Mr. Leatherman](https://twitter.com/zachleat/status/1187810081175474176), this technique is the best compromise between font speed loading and a positive user experience.

-**PROS**

-* All the existing Pros of the [Critical FOFT approach](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft).
-* Eliminates Flash of Invisible Text (FOIT) and greatly reduces Flash of Unstyled Text (FOUT) for the roman font.
-A small reflow will occur for additional characters loaded in the second stage and when the other weights and styles are loaded, but it will have a much smaller impact.

-**CONS**

-* All the existing Cons of the [Critical FOFT approach](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft).
-* The small inlined Data URI will marginally block initial render.
-We’re trading this for highly reduced FOUT.
-* Self hosting: Required.

 ### How may I help improve this plugin?